LorenzoZaccagnini/teen-support-platform/README.md

 ## Roles
 * Developers, build and manage the online platform
-* Support, they are qualified members (student of psychology, psychologist, medic, etc...) categorize and answer the questions
+* Support, they are qualified members (student of psychology, psychologist, medic, etc...), they categorize and answer the questions

 ## The online platform workflow
 1. Someone anonymously post a question in the platform